kazuyakuza/space-invaders-game/.kilocode/workflows/git-flow-workflow.md

 - Merge the feature branch into the `main` branch.
 - Switch to the `main` branch.
 - Delete the feature branch.
+- If an `origin` remote repository exists, then push the latest `main` branch commits to the remote repository.